mlhartme/stool/client/documentation.md

 Besides properties, every stage has status fields, you can view them with `sc status`.
 Status fields are similar to properties, but they are read-only.

 Besides properties, stages have build options and environment variables for every application image.
-Use `sc app` to see the current values.
+Use `sc images` to see the current values.